Timinator2000/Algorithm_X/13 - customizing your solver/05 - assorted rectangular pieces.md

 # A Confession

 I placed this puzzle in this section for a reason.
-Setting up Algorithm X for this puzzle is not terribly difficult, but optimization can be very challenging.
+Setting up Algorithm X for this puzzle requires strong attention to detail, but getting Algorithm X to find solutions for the easy test cases is not the toughest part.
+Optimization is where you will find the most significant challenge.
 My original solution used a clever combination of dynamic sorting for both columns and rows.
-I kept track of remaining open cells on the gameboard, among a few other things, and made various sorting decision based on that information.
-Now that my understanding of Algorithm X is much better, my current solution does not do any dynamic sorting.
+I kept track of remaining open cells on the gameboard, among several other things, and made various sorting decision based on that information.
+Now that my understanding of Algorithm X is much better, my current solution does not use any dynamic sorting.
 However, the ordering of rows and columns in my matrix is very important!

 # Making Your Solution Fast